Albanian Australians: Communities in Queensland

-In Queensland, Albanians purchased land in the tobacco-growing region around Mareeba and others in the corn-growing region of the Atherton Tablelands.
-In Mareeba, the older community was joined by post-war Albanian refugees, and other Albanians settled in Brisbane and sugar-cane-growing areas such as Cairns and Babinda.
+In Queensland, Albanians purchased land in the tobacco–growing region around Mareeba and others in the corn-growing region of the Atherton Tablelands.
+In Mareeba, the older community was joined by post–war Albanian refugees, and other Albanians settled in Brisbane and sugar-cane-growing areas such as Cairns and Babinda.
 From the 1940s to the 1960s, some Albanians moved to live and work in forest-and-farm areas Kenilworth, Caboolture, Jimna, Beerwah and the Glasshouse Mountains.
 Apart from individual Albanians, work on tobacco and sugar cane farms often involved whole families.
 Albanians took their experience of working in rural environments and significantly contributed to the state's farming sector.

 Newly arrived Albanians in Mareeba sought to preserve traditions suppressed under communism in Albania.
 As such, the wider Mareeba Albanian community established their own local Muslim Society and built a mosque dedicated to Australian soldiers who had died in wars.
 A few Albanians in Brisbane helped establish a multicultural Muslim organisation, the Islamic Society of Queensland, in the late 1950s.

-From their arrival, the Albanian Mareeba community has maintained good relations with the local Anglo-Celtic Australian population, even during the Second World War, as both groups share a similar rural lifestyle and interests.
+From their arrival, the Albanian Mareeba community has maintained good relations with the local Anglo–Celtic Australian population, even during the Second World War, as both groups share a similar rural lifestyle and interests.
 In 1976, there were 98 adult Muslims with an Albanian origin in Mareeba.
-A few local Albanians have risen to leadership roles such as becoming directors of North Queensland Tobacco Growers' Co-operative Association, which campaigned for tobacco growers' interests.
+A few local Albanians have risen to leadership roles such as becoming directors of North Queensland Tobacco Growers' Co–operative Association, which campaigned for tobacco growers' interests.
 Young people among the community have preferred employment in urban centres.
 Among Albanian communities within Australia, reverence is maintained for its financial contribution to the World War Two effort and its Australian war veterans.
 Through their community organisations, Albanians have participated in annual ANZAC Day commemorations at the war memorial.
+Angle Mustafa, cane farmer based in Babinda, served as a representative for the area on the Cairns Regional Council from 1994-2000s.

 Communities in other states

 After the end of the Second World war, some Muslim migrants from Albania went to live in Western Australia, in particular to Fremantle and in Perth, settling near the old city mosque alongside other Muslims.
 In Perth, Albanians were involved in establishing the Muslim Society of Australia in the late 1940s.
-Other post-war Muslim Albanian migrants went to live in Northam and York, the state's wheat-and-sheep-farming regions, and worked as gardeners and farmers.
+Other post–war Muslim Albanian migrants went to live in Northam and York, the state's wheat–and–sheep–farming regions, and worked as gardeners and farmers.
 In South Australia, the postwar Albanian community became interconnected with other Muslim migrants through Islamic community societies.
 The state had 150 Albania-born people and 300 of Albanian descent in 1993.
 By the 1990s, small numbers of Albanians had settled in Darwin, Northern Territory.
 In New South Wales, soon after 1945, a small number of Albanians settled in Sydney.
 Others went to live in Wollongong, where over 200 people are of Albanian descent.